-Praised for her musical spontaneity, wit, and charm, Czech-Canadian musician Anna Betka is an active solo pianist, chamber musician, collaborative artist, and singer.
-In addition to performances throughout North America, Anna Betka has appeared as a soloist in many countries, including Germany, France, Czech Republic, and the UK.
+Praised for her musical spontaneity, wit, and charm, Czech-Canadian musician Anna Betka is an active solo pianist, chamber musician and collaborative artist.
+In addition to performances throughout North America, Anna Betka has appeared as a soloist and collaborator in many countries, including Germany, France, Czech Republic, and the UK.
 She has been a Fellow of the Toronto Summer Music Festival and Academy, where she worked with John Perry and James Anagnoson.
 Other mentors include Philippe Entremont, Christopher Elton, the late Yonty Solomon, Peter Donohoe, Marietta Orlov, and Antonio Pompa-Baldi, amongst others.

-During her undergraduate career as an honours scholarship student at the University of Toronto, Anna was a recipient of the David and Marcia Beach Summer Study Award to study at the Académie Internationale d’été de Nice in the south of France.
+During her undergraduate career as an honours scholarship student at the University of Toronto, Ms. Betka was a recipient of the David and Marcia Beach Summer Study Award to study at the Académie Internationale d’été de Nice in the south of France.
 Other awards include an Honorary Mention at the International Smetana Piano Competition in Pilsen, Czech Republic, as well as prizes at the OMFA Provincials.
-While at U of T, Anna was also selected to perform in Music Toronto master classes with Arnaldo Cohen and Angela Hewitt.
-In 2011, Anna was nominated for the Oakville Arts Council’s Cogeco Stars Among Us Awards for her talent.
-This fall, she is entering her first year as a doctoral candidate at Stony Brook University in New York on scholarship.
+While at U of T, Ms. Betka was also selected to perform in Music Toronto master classes with Arnaldo Cohen and Angela Hewitt.
+In 2011, Ms. Betka was nominated for the Oakville Arts Council’s Cogeco Stars Among Us Awards for her talent.
+This past spring, she advanced to doctoral candidacy at Stony Brook University in New York.
 Her principal teachers have been Boris Lysenko, Christina Dahl and Gilbert Kalish.

-As an educator, Anna has taught all three levels of group keyboard courses to undergraduates at Stony Brook University in addition to maintaining a studio of private students.
-Also at Stony Brook University, Anna is the Children's Assistant for Dalcroze Eurythmics classes, part of the Pre-College Division.
-Currently, she is studying Suzuki piano pedagogy with Marina Obukovsky at the School for Strings in Manhattan.
+As an educator, Ms. Betka has taught all three levels of group keyboard courses to undergraduates at Stony Brook University in addition to maintaining a studio of private students.
+Also at Stony Brook University, Ms. Betka is the Children's Assistant for Dalcroze Eurythmics classes, part of the Pre-College Division.
+Having studied Suzuki piano pedagogy with Marina Obukovsky at the School for Strings, she is now on faculty at Suzuki on the Island as well as the Suzuki Music Schools of Westport and Orange.
 Since 2005, she has been on the faculty of the Oakville Performing Arts Camp and has tutored students in preparation for the Royal Conservatory of Music history and theory examinations.

 Sign up below to receive email updates!